UW-PSI/SalishSeaModel-analysis/docs/HyakOnboarding.md

 ```
 ssh -N -L localhost:8800:nXXXX.hyak.local:8888 klone
 ```
-[Remember we set up a host alias named ``klone'' in .ssh/config earlier]
+[Remember we set up a host alias named "klone" in .ssh/config earlier]

 In this call, I'm connecting my local system port `8800` through the SSH connection (a "tunnel") to get the login node to connect to the